Jesusado89/Jesusado89/README.md

 </div>

 ¡Welcome to my profile!
-Hi, I'm Jesús Industrial Engineer and Full Stack Web Developer, I like to create things, research, learn and teach what I know, I have knowledge in Front End and Back End, I can work with the following javascript languages, Node js, React, Redux, Express , PostgreSQL.
+Hi, I'm Jesús Industrial Engineer and Full Stack Web Developer, I like to create things, research, learn and teach what I know, I have knowledge in Front End and Back End, I can work with the following javascript, Python, languages, NodeJs, Django, Flask, Express ,  React, Redux, PostgreSQL, MongoDB.
  <br/>

 ## 🙋🏻‍♂️ About Me